jonabeysens/jonabeysens.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
 Hi there!
 I am an electrical engineer with a passion for wireless communication and embedded systems.
-I work as a postdoctoral researcher at the Swiss Center for Electronics and Microtechnology (<a href="https://csem.ch">CSEM</a>), on embedded machine learning for low-power Internet of Things (IoT) devices.
+I work as a Senior R&D Engineer at the Swiss Center for Electronics and Microtechnology (<a href="https://csem.ch">CSEM</a>), on embedded machine learning for low-power Internet of Things (IoT) devices.
 </div>
 <p></p>
 <div style="text-align: justify">